rwblokzijl/Msc-thesis-EuroToken/thesis.md

 decentralized currency, Chaum describes a mechanism for preserving user privacy against third parties in digital transactions.
 Since then many implementations have been attempted, including Chaum's own eCash [@1993offlineCash] [@ChaumEcommerce].
-ECash had the potential to become a standardized digital payment system right from the start.
+ECash had the potential to become a standardised digital payment system right from the start.
 However, the financial institutions of the time had their sights set on another digital payment system.
 Normally industries come together to define international standards to aid interoperability and